PaddlePaddle/docs/docs/dev_guides/api_contributing_guides/api_docs_guidelines_cn.md

             name (str, optional): For details, please refer to :ref:`api_guide_Name`.
 Generally, no setting is required.
 Default: None.

         Returns:
             N-D Tensor.
 A location into which the result is stored.
-It’s dimension equals with :math:`x`.
+It’s dimension equals with :attr:`x`.

         Examples:
             .. code-block:: python